-A few days ago while I had my nose buried in paperwork, my attention was caught by a “pling-pling-pling” sound coming from behind me.
+A few days ago while I had my nose buried in paperwork, a “pling-pling-pling” sound coming from behind me caught my attention.
 I turned around and saw my youngest cat Bella playing with a rubber band that was holding a bunch of paper together.
 She was strumming it like a rockstar playing the guitar, and she was clearly enjoying herself immensely.
 I secretly hoped the rubber band would break and hit her just softly on the nose, not really hurting her, but just enough for her to make the association that rubber bands are dangerous.
+I found myself wondering what would happen if my cat ate a rubber band.

 Don’t Pull That Rubber Band!